3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/intro-to-react.md

 There are multiple options available to help developers build reusable Web Components.
 It seems like every day there is a new JavaScript framework that solves the same problems.
 Here's a list of some of the most popular: [Popular JS Frameworks](https://bestof.js.org/tags/framework/)

+### You Do (5 minutes)

+- Work with a partner and look at your previous projects.
+Try to find pieces of repetitive HTML that could benefit from being separated into web components.

 ### Benefits of React

 - React solves complex problems using simple JavaScript.
 This is unlike other frameworks, which require more proprietary knowledge.
 For example, turning each element of an array into a `<div>` tag in React simply requires a JavaScript `.forEach()` or `.map()`.